vasilsaroka/TelegramBotAPI/README.md

  Congratulations!
 You have just implemented the basic bot response loop!
 Now we can try to run it infinitely long by using available programming loops.
  ### Running the basic response loop
- - A simple function for running basic response loop can be defined as follows:
+ - A simple function for running basic response loop can be defined as follows (N.B. may not work if you have not sent a message to the bot before running it):

        Clear[BotMain];
        BotMain[] := Block[